Lauv: Personal life

 Lauv resides in Los Angeles, California.
 Leff dated pop musician Julia Michaels for 10 months in 2018, and they broke up in the end of that year.
 In 2020, he entered in a relationship with fellow singer-songwriter Sophie Cates.
 They have since broken up.

 Leff has opened up about his mental health several times throughout his career.
 As a result, Leff is known for donating proceeds from songs to mental health organizations in an effort to erase stigma surrounding mental health.
 Microsoft and Leff teamed up to release "My Blue Thoughts", a place for people struggling to share what they were going through and to let go of something weighing them down.

 His mother and his maternal grandparents are Latvian and Leff has frequently visited Latvia to visit relatives and spend summers in his grandfather's cottage in the seaside city of Jūrmala.

-In June 2023, Lauv came out as a member of the LGBTQ+ Community in a TikTok.
+In June 2023, Lauv came out as a member of the LGBTQ+ community in a TikTok post with a video captioned "when ur dating a girl but ur also a lil bit into men."
 In an interview that August with Out, he clarified regarding his sexuality that "I don't really have any particular answers yet, other than it's something that I'm exploring in my music and exploring in my mind, and I'm going to be exploring in my life."